rackerlabs/rackspace-how-to/content/cloud-servers/create-a-cloud-server.md

     2. Provide a Key Name for your new public key.
     3. Paste your public key into the **Public Key** field.

        **Note:** If you do not have a public key, click [How to get a public key](/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os) and follow the instructions in that article.
-For more information on how to generate a public and private key pairs, see [Manage SSH Keypairs for Cloud Servers with-python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).
+For more information on how to generate a public and private key pairs, see [Manage SSH Keypairs for Cloud Servers with python-novaclient](/how-to/manage-ssh-key-pairs-for-cloud-servers-with-python-novaclient).

     4. After you have your entered your Key Name and the Public Key, click **Add Public Key**.